jundalisay/spblist/content/en/social/economics/principles/part-4/chapter-07.md

 3. DCTI - this checks the four laws through time

-> *The Economic Table and DCTI are too time-consuming to do manually, so we just visualize it through an app.
-NDP, on the other hand, can be done with pen and paper.
+{{< f f="*The Economic Table and DCTI are too time-consuming to do manually, so we just visualize it through an app.
+NDP, on the other hand, can be done with pen and paper." >}}

 Measure | General | Specific
 --- | --- | ---